SolidWallOfCode/txn_box/doc/user/DirectiveReference.en.rst

    only ``path`` is present it is a configuration error if the file specified by ``path`` cannot be read.

+.. directive:: stat-define

+   Define a plugin statistic, which can be externally accessed.
+Currently |TS| limits plugin statistics to integers.

+   name
+      Name of the statistic.

+   value
+      Initial value.
+This is optional.
+If not present the value zero is used.

+   persistent
+      Whether the statistic is persistent, the value must be a boolean.
+This is optional.
+If not present the statistic is not persistent.

+.. directive:: stat-update
+   :arg: *name*
+   :value: integer

+   Change the value of the plugin statistic :arg:`name`.
+If the value is present it must be an integer, which is added to the value of the statistic.
+If not present the statistic is incremented by 1.

 IPSpace
 =======